 #9 Captain Smith and the lifeboat drill

 Captain Smith’s leadership during the evacuation was negligent.
 At 12:00am 15th April 1912, Thomas Andrews, Titanic’s naval architect, said the ship would irremediably sunk in two hours.
 Smith ordered his officers to muster the passengers for evacuation.
-However, at no stage Smith communicated them that the ship was doomed, neither had he given the order of abandoning the vessel.
+However, at no stage Smith communicated them that the ship was doomed, neither he gave the order to abandon the vessel.
 After that, Smith was seen paralysed, neither giving orders nor supervising the evacuation.

-Significantly, Smith had cancelled the evacuation drill that was planned for the day just before tragedy struck.
-Had every crew member know what to do, 500 extra lives could have been saved.
+Smith is to be hold responsible once more, for he had cancelled the evacuation drill that was planned for the day just before tragedy struck.
+An estimated total of 500 lives could have been saved if every crew member had known what to do.

 #10 Titanic’s last chance.
 The flares